This is a distilled summary of the core guides I’ve made on AdequateLife.

 Make your work a stream of triggers that flow from one to the next.

-- If you’re stuck getting started, make incentive triggers that make you want to get going.
+• If you’re stuck starting, create incentive triggers that provoke you to get going.

 Avoid procrastinating as much as possible.